A study by Google had two key findings:

 The blogs they read, the sites they shop on, their browser, age, gender, and physical location all hint at what will seem familiar upon first impression.

-7 ways to create a simpler website
+7 tips to create a simple website design

 - Research your audience and the sites they visit most.
 Look for case studies on design changes from said sites and how those affected key areas.